MarsVRLabs/RGS-ImGui-Fork/README.md

 Please check the original project for usage info, and install info.
 TLDR: download this package, unzip in your packages folder on unity.

 This package uses Dear ImGui C bindings by [cimgui](https://github.com/cimgui/cimgui) for both ImGui and ImPlot, and the C# wrapper by [Mellinoe](https://github.com/mellinoe/ImGui.NET).
 We also use some code from Psydack's [wonderful updated version](https://github.com/psydack/uimgui) for fixing a specific submesh warning.
 If you don't need any features from our package, we highly recommend using his instead.
+It is more supported than ours will be.

-We cannot confirm support for new features and bug fixes, but we feel like we should share what we have with the community, even if it's far from perfect.
+We cannot confirm support for new features and bug fixes, but we felt like we should share what we have with the community even if it's far from perfect.